 Have you noticed?
-Spring is in the air: The snow is melting, actual grass is visible, and the temperatures are steadily increasing (at least for the moment).
+Spring is in the air!
+The snow is melting, actual grass is visible, and the temperatures are steadily increasing (at least for the moment).
 In today’s episode of Contractor Cornerstones, we’re looking ahead to prepare for actual warm weather—by maintaining the air conditioner now.

 Service Manager Andy Miller of Lammers Heating & Air Conditioning in Jackson, Michigan, had a few suggestions for a standard central air conditioner:

-- Spray the outside unit off with a hose using normal household pressure.
-DO NOT use a power washer, which can cause damage.
+• DO: Spray the outside unit off with a hose using normal household pressure.

 Of course, Andy recommends a maintenance tune-up as well, but only to save you money in the long run.